Aakash8170/Agentic-retail-data-platform/README.md

 Notes on repo changes
 ---------------------
 - Documentation files were consolidated into README.md.
 If you prefer a separate docs/ directory (for GitHub Pages or mkdocs), the README content can be split into multiple pages.

-If you'd like the repository tree expanded or a machine-readable manifest (e.g., CODEOWNERS, or a CONTRIBUTING.md), tell me where you'd like it and I will add it.